joelclermont/kendo-docs/howto/add-charts-and-graphs-to-an-application.md

 In this how-to, we'll examine how to add charts and gauges to an application or site with [Kendo UI DataViz](http://www.kendoui.com/dataviz.aspx).

-Let's begin by examining how to add an area chart to an existing page.
+Let's begin by examining how to add a chart to an existing page.
 For this example, let's assume the following HTML:

 	<!DOCTYPE html>
 	<html lang="en">